LukeGrahamLandry/franca/devlog.md

+## (Aug 21) wasm

 import_wasm
 - support importing globals/tables
 - make it easy to fill the imports of one module with the exports of another
 - finish jit_instantiate_module

+making the compiler work.
+- temporary hack: forcing #inline on make_func makes it get farther
+- wait_for_symbol needs to make_exec every time like i used to when i didn't rely on WX memory.
+- call_indirect if it's a numeric constant
+- now the first call_dynamic_values works
+- the thing jitshims are doing where they check if the pointer is ready yet and skip the compiler doesn't work because the indirect table don't produce observable values the way the GOT does. but it doesn't matter because i haven't hooked up #libc yet anyway so for now just use a #comptime_addr, and then my tiny freestanding putchar program works.
+- now on to making imports work. gave it a shitty `fetch_file(str) -> cstr`.
+- macros with 1 vs 2 parameters matter now. compile_prefix_macro can't just always pass two.
+- now `get_aggregate>insert>hashmap_expand_erased` has null allocator.
+  - can make tiny repro with just init_codegen.
+  - reducing this really feels the same as when i broke seal_dynamic/mem5.ssa but it's like the reverse cause that was broken by opt/slot but i don't run that on wasm.
+  - leaf function was using sp directly instead of subtracting it's slot. it doesn't need to save it in the global but it can't reach backward into the last guy's stack.
+  - indeed that was also the problem with make_func
+- now it gets through the comptime prelude and can run tiny putchar.
+- no real programs work without jit-shims tho because of scary_exit/scary_log
+- get a bit farther if i turn off the fast path in create_jit_shim

 ## (Aug 19) wasm